allthatjava/spring-boot-ecommerce/README.md

 COPY target/spring-boot-ecommerce-0.0.1-SNAPSHOT.jar spring-boot-ecommerce.jar
 ENTRYPOINT ["java", "-jar", "spring-boot-ecommerce.jar"]
  ```
+To build a docker image `docker build -t spring-boot-ecommerce .`

 * To run the database and application in the same docker, it need to setup a network, so it can talk to each other
 * Run the __database__ in the docker network called "my-network" with container name "db-container"